List of Rave Master characters: Five Palace Guardians

 Like several villains leading up to them, their names are in reference to something (or someone) in real life if you add the word "ma" to the beginning of their name.
 This is also a play on the fact that they're all Majin ("Ma" meaning demon and "jin" denoting a person.
 Translated as "demonoid" in the English manga).
 All their names origins are maltiangle (Ltiangle), marionette (Rionette), maracas (Racas), Marron glacé (Ron Glace), and mallet (Let).
-According to the author, Ltiangle was he was the hardest character to draw in the entire series due to his detailed armor and tower shaped head.
+According to the author, Ltiangle was the hardest character to draw in the entire series due to his detailed armor and tower shaped head.